 Life is unpredictable and as a business owner/self-employed it can be even more so, especially in the early years.
 Income protection or serious illness cover is something you should consider especially if you have a family relying on your income.
 Income protection insurance pays out a regular cash payment that replaces part of your lost income if you can’t work due to a medium to long-term illness or disability.

-Recent studies from Zurich and Irish Life show that in 2018 there were over twice as many claims for living benefits as for death.
-Cancer accounted for 61 – 64% of all income protection/serious illness claims with the average age of serious illness claimants being between 51 and 53 years, while claimants of income protection were around 46 years of age.
-As a business owner/self-employed you may not be entitled to sick pay and even if you are it may not be enough to meet your monthly expenses.
-This is something the company can pay for, while availing of tax relief on premiums, so you should avail of it.
+Studies from Zurich and Irish Life show that in 2018 there were over twice as many claims for living benefits as for death.
+Cancer accounted for 61 – 64% of all income protection/serious illness claims.
+The average age of serious illness claimants was between 51 and 53 years.
+Claimants of income protection were around 46 years of age.
+As a business owner/self-employed you may not be entitled to sick pay, but even if you are it may not be enough to meet your monthly expenses.
+This is something the company can pay for while availing of tax relief on premiums.
+Make sure you’re availing of it.

 Protect your Share of the Business

 Businesses insure their premises and equipment against financial loss, but very often they overlook their key business assets, their people.
-Key staff represent the beating heart of every business and no more so than the small, family, business.
-While insurance can’t replace key personnel, it can provide cash to buy time and cover the costs of temporary staff, recruitment, loss of profits or provide a cash injection.
+Key staff represents the beating heart of every business, especially in a small, family business.
+While insurance can’t replace key personnel, it can provide cash to buy time, cover the costs of temporary staff, recruitment, loss of profits or provide a cash injection.
 Prolonged absence through serious illness or even death can be detrimental for some of these firms.
-The risks are the same whether it’s a limited company, partnership or sole trader.
+The risks are the same whether it’s a limited company, partnership, or sole trader.

 It’s vital that you have a shareholder agreement in place as well as adequate business protection to ensure you retain control of your business in the event of the death or serious illness of your business partner.
 It also helps to preserve the continuity and survival of your business.
 Having proper protective structures in place can help lessen the financial impact of such an event giving you a financial cushion to allow you to decide on what to do next.